The man who crowned Charlemagne

 The value of a soul, is not calumny or circumstantial worth.

-We use a Cross — not gold or silver -- and the beauty of His blood.
+We use a Cross — not silver or gold -- and the beauty of His blood.

 Sources